TheMechanicalBeing/automate-the-boring-stuff/Chapter 14 - Working with Google Spreadsheets/README.md

 # Chapter 14 - Working with Google Spreadsheets

+__Note:__ I have not included the configuration in this repository due to security reasons

 ## Exercise 1 - Downloading Google Forms

+Program that prints out information from specified Google Forms's responses

 ### Requirements
+- Create forms using Google Forms
+- Collect some responses
+- Make Google Spreadsheets from responses
+- Retrieve ID from form's spreadsheet
+- Print out information from spreadsheet using `ezsheets` module

 ## Exercise 2 - Converting Spreadsheets